wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 ## mw.cx.translation.updated

 Fired when the translation section was updated using the MT card, for example with the 'restore' or 'use source text' actions.

-## mw.cx.warning.mtabuse

-Fired by the progress calculation module when the MT is beyond a threshold.
-The percentage of MT is passed as argument.
-The MT abuse tool card listens for this.